-Below is the interior of a standard Northern Pacific wooden caboose used in the early 1900s
+Below is the interior of a standard Northern Pacific wooden caboose used from 1908 until the 70s

 REAR OF CABOOSE

-LEFT: There is a bed, one of 5 beds in the caboose.
+LEFT: There is a bed, one of 4 bunks in the caboose.
 The metal box on the wall holds emergency flairs and torpedoes, a warning device that makes a loud noise when a train wheel runs over it.
 In the event when the train is stalled on the track, torpedoes, flairs and red lamps are posted to warn other trains of impending danger.

 RIGHT: The tank on the wall is potable water for drinking and washing.
-A block of ice often was dropped into the tank for the comfort of the crew.
+Ice was often was dropped into the tank for the comfort of the crew.
 Tools and repair parts are stored under the the beds.

 Between the kerosene lamps a table folds down for dining or other purposes.